 In the psychology world, Dr. Reuven Feuerstein calls this sort of discussion between adult and child a Mediated Learning Experience.
 One common example of a Mediated Learning Experience happens when you are reading your child a book and stop to examine the illustrations together.
 Look at that character’s face, you may say.
 How do you think she is feeling?
 Oh, you think she is angry?
 Why is she angry?
 This sort of mediation slows the child down and helps them process what they see and hear.
 It prepares them for real-life interactions and makes them better observers and deeper thinkers.
 Feuerstein believes that intelligence is not fixed, and that mediating learning can increase a child’s brain-power.
 One of the great things about mediating learning is that parents and teachers are driven to do it not only because it improves critical thinking, but because it is fun!
 Riding the bus with a child is simply more fun when the two of you are looking around, asking each other questions, noticing the buildings outside of the window, and waiting for the exact right second to ding for your stop.

 We Trust Parents

 Mediated Learning Experiences can be very powerful, but ultimately, you decide what is right for your child.
 If you are concerned about a certain puppet show, it is always okay to leave.
 Furthermore, I welcome dialogue about your concerns, questions, or anything you read about in this article.
-Just come to the gift shop and ask for Shana, the Education Specialist.
+Please contact Vicky Chen, Director of Community Outreach and Education.
 Thank you for reading, and enjoy Fairyland!